Clean Water Donation - World Water Day

 The reservoir now directly supports the livelihoods of over 20’000 community members in Mutunda, Subuiga, and Ntumburi by providing water for irrigation and livestock.
 It also represents a significant step toward overcoming water scarcity during dry seasons, protecting against flooding during rainy seasons, mitigating human-wildlife conflict due to water competition, and building the communities’ climate resilience.

-Preserving lake biodiversity and promoting eco-turism in India
+Preserving lake biodiversity and promoting eco-tourism in India

 As GF Water Foundation’s first partnership with the Global Nature Fund, the pilot project explores how best to use GF’s expertise to help preserve water ecosystems in India.